ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/design_patterns.md

 - how can we transfer known solutions to our code?
 objectives:
 - recognize much-used patterns in existing code
-- re-purpose existing patterns for as solutions to new problems
+- re-purpose existing patterns as solutions to new problems
 keypoints:
 - Many coders have come before
 - Transferable solutions to common problems have been identified